Héctor Jara

-Héctor Claudio Jara Medina is a Chilean former football player and manager.
+Héctor Hernán Jara Medina is a Chilean former football player and manager.

 Coaching career

 Sonsonate FC

 In March 2014, Jara signed as new coach of Sonsonate of El Salvador, replacing Wilson Sánchez.
 In June 2014, Jara was replaced by Cesar Acevedo.

 Return to Sonsonate FC

 In August 2015, Jara signed again as coach of Sonsonate, replacing Ennion Mendoza and Mario Elias Guevara.
 In October 2015, Jara was replaced by Edwin Portillo, after a strong discussion with the president of Sonsonate FC, Pedro Contreras.

 Vendaval

 In August 2017, he signed as new coach of Vendaval.